kkaarel/databricks-apps-read_write-streamlit/README.md

 This application is a demo and provided as-is.
 Please validate the code and configuration settings according to your environment and security practices before deploying in a production environment.

-Databricks official documentaion about apps:
+Databricks official documentation about apps:

 [What are data apps](https://docs.databricks.com/en/dev-tools/databricks-apps/index.html)